 PennyMac offers a number of different loans for investment properties, from fixed rate loans to adjustable with a variety of term lengths.
 It is a good idea to first decide on a plan for your investment property.
 Do you want to renovate and sell quickly?
 Rent it for a passive income source?
 Something else?

 What you do with the property will help determine what type of loan product may be suited to your needs.
-If you’re planning to flip the house for a quick profit, an adjustable rate mortgage (ARM) may be a better choice.
 If your plan is to buy and rent the property, it may be best to choose a conventional mortgage.

 If the intent is to use your property as a rental, you can calculate your expected income and then choose what term works best for you, from a 10-year to a 30-year.
 Just be sure that you can cover the payment if your property is vacant for a period of time.
 Talk to a loan officer to see what options are available for you.See all loan options

 Popular Investment Property Types

 Invest in a long-term asset– remodel and flip for a profit or use as a source of rental income.

 A down payment as low as 15% or higher is required

 Can provide additional income

 State of the economy